ashishume/react-sql-editor/README.md

 - The SQL query is a textarea, with validation to ensure you enter some text when you click "Run Query"
 - Material UI table has been used for the loading of the query data
 - The queries run are mocked, with a random probability of the mock response erroring out.
 This is intentional for testing purposes.
+- User can download the CSV format of the output table

 ## Performance & Optimization
 - I chose a minimal set of dependencies to keep the bundle size as low as possible.